Skip to main content

 Who has the right to work

-• People seeking asylum who have been granted permission to work
+• asylum seekers who have been granted permission to work

-• Skilled worker route including the Health and Care Worker visa.
+• Skilled Worker visa (including Health and Care Worker)

 • Hong Kong BN(O) visa